kfjahnke/envutil/README.md

 be obscured by an opaque facet will shine through even if it does not qualify as 'winner'.

-envutil can also produce image series.
-The individual images are all created from the same environment, but the horizontal field of view and yaw, pitch and roll of the virtual camera for each image are taken from a 'sequence file', passed as --seqfile.
-The four values are given four in a line, each line provides settings for one image.
-If you pass a format string for the output, the images will be named accordingly;
-use format specs like %03d (to make the images lexically sortable).
-If output is not a format string, it's interpreted as a video file name, and the consecutive images are used to create a video with ffmpeg.
-This is a handy way to create video sequences of zooms and pans, but you'll want a script to produce the seqfile - it's a bit like a slicer file for a 3D printer - you don't want to write that by hand, either.
-Default is H265 with 60 fps and 8 Mbit/sec.

 You can choose several different interpolation methods.
 The default is to use 'twining' - oversampling with subsequent weighted pixel binning.
 The default with this method is to use a simple box filter